-Wolves stay in packs, and a dominant wolf may decide to move in their packs without a mate.
-As they move, the dominant wolf ends up killing an alpha wolf from another pack of the same gender and usurps its mate.
+Wolves stay in packs, and a dominant wolf may decide to move into their groups without a mate.
+As they move, the dominant wolf kills an alpha wolf from another group of the same gender and usurps its mate.
 The dominant wolf has both the territory and also a mate.

 Submissiveness can be portrayed in two ways; active and passive.
-In active submission, signs of inferiority are portrayed, such as crouching, muzzle licking, and tail tucking.
+In active submission, signs of inferiority are displayed, such as crouching, muzzle licking, and tail tucking.

 The pups also portray this contact.
 This allows them to get the adults to regurgitate their food.
 The same behaviors are later characterized in adulthood to show intimacy and differentiation of roles of the wolves involved.